BlackZork/mqmgateway/README.md

 Converter can also be used to convert mqtt command payload to register value.

+String converter arguments can be passed in single or double quotes.

 ### Standard converters

 Converter functions are defined in libraries dynamically loaded at startup.